Gurren Lagann: Music

 Taku Iwasaki composed the show's main background music.
 Four theme songs are used for the episodes; one opening theme and three ending themes.
 The opening theme is "Sorairo Days" (空色デイズ, Sorairo Deizu) by Shoko Nakagawa.
 Starting from episode 17, the second verse and chorus was used, as compared to the first verse and chorus used in the previous episodes.
 For episodes 1 through 15 the ending theme is "Underground" by High Voltage.
 "Happily Ever After" by Shoko Nakagawa was used in episode 16.
-"Minna no Peace" (みんなのピース, Minna no Pīsu) by Afromania was used for episodes 17 to 27.Tengen Toppa Gurren Lagann Character Song was released on July 25, 2007, by Aniplex, including image songs by the main voice cast, with songs sung by Tetsuya Kakihara (Simon), Katsuyuki Konishi (Kamina), and Marina Inoue (Yoko), the latter of which is a playable song in Dance Dance Revolution SuperNOVA 2.
+"Minna no Peace" (みんなのピース, Minna no Pīsu) by Afromania was used for episodes 17 to 27.

+Tengen Toppa Gurren Lagann Character Song was released on July 25, 2007, by Aniplex, including image songs by the main voice cast, with songs sung by Simon (Tetsuya Kakihara), Kamina (Katsuyuki Konishi), and Yoko (Marina Inoue), the latter of which is a playable song in Dance Dance Revolution SuperNOVA 2.
 In addition, several music compilation albums have been released, most consisting of background music.